kabk/go-theses-17-manus-nijhoff/src/writings/chapter-as-I-walk-through-the-silicon-valley.md

 Silicon.
 The material that supports bigger boobs and smaller computer chips.

 REN:
 I see Silicon Valley as the Hollywood of technology.
 Comfortably situated on the West Coast of the United States, it is a birthplace that exports amazing things.
 Technology where Hollywood exported movies.
 And while movies were already of a huge influence on our culture, the technology wave is much more customized and designed for the individual.
-All of your personal desires and needs will be satisfied by your smartphone.
+All of your personal desires and needs will be satisfied by your personal computer and then the smartphone and then the smart home.
 At least that is the promise.

 The promise, the American Dream!
 A climate with lots of competition, little or no government support, I'm not really sure what to attribute the American individualism to, but I think it's very obvious in the culture of Silicon Valley.
 There's this focus on personal development.
 That anyone can be anything.
 That ideal is amazing and attractive.

 And it sells technology very well, because they are good at shaping technology in ways that are very interesting to human beings.

-OPT:
-So, besides GAFAM, what else is happening in the Silicon Valley?
+## IN WHICH DIRECTION IS THE HAND POINTED?

 REN:
 There is a big startup culture.
 A startup is essentialy nothing more than a beginning company.
 Lots of startups in the technology sector compete for a place in the market.
 And because technology is big business, there is a lot of money to be won.
 Or lost.
 The pace of business is high.
 In Silicon Valley there is a strong belief that startups can disrupt the market.
 Disruption is a marketing term where your product changes the market completely instead of just competing with the existing products or services on that market.

 These startups are often funded with money from Venture capitalists or Angel Investors.
 VC's are institutions, Angel Investors are individuals who put their money in the company and act as a kind of business mentor.

-Silvio Lorusso, an Italian artist, designer, and researcher based in Rotterdam, made a striking portrait where he made a supercut of two Silicon Valley founders that both commited suicide.[^video] The basis of the problem of these two men is what he calls the entreprecariat.
-The entreprecariat is a fusion of entrepreneurialism and the precariat.
-It's a broad term to describe struggling entrepreneurs.
-I think his take on Silicon Valley's startup culture painfully shows a darker side of startup culture.

-GON:
-Phew, that's heavy.
-Let's do something fun now.
-I like to play a game sometimes.
-Name anything and see if there's a startup in Silicon Valley working on something that connects to that.
+![Video still from Silvio Lorusso's Fake It Till You Make It[^fake-it] that shows footage of two start-up founders that both were driven entrepreneurs in Silicon Valley and both committed suicide while leading their tech startup.](../img/Fake-it.png)

+The startup culture is subject of much media attention. [^work-ethic]

 REN:
 Pants